How to Finish a Basement Bathroom – wiring the ceiling junction box, vanity light and GFCI wall outlet with wiring diagrams.

 Basement Bathroom Vanity Light Electrical Wiring

-The key materials needed for this project are (from left to right):
+The electrical supplies needed for this project are (from left to right):

 - Light switch – I chose the square rocker style.

-- Metal “new work” square junction box with cover.
+- Metal square junction box with cover and mounting bracket.

 Before you begin: